roscopecoltran/Sniperkit-Macros/README.md

 ### Wetting Your Appetite
 Tired of hearing: "works on my machine"?
 Ever experienced headache to install libraries and dependencies?
 Ever had to deal with two incompatible versions of a program at once?
 Ever wished to try out a new language first, and install it only if it pleases you?
 Ever wished to develop for Linux when you use Mac OS or Windows?
 Ever wished to develop in Go from the folder of your choice?
 Ever wished to have a unified development tool, across all platforms, customizable to any languages?

 ### Nut
 **Nut** is a command line tool which offers a solution to common frustrations of developers.
 It hides the complexity of development environments, and extends them with customizable macros.
 Whether you develop in Swift, Go, Java, or C++, what you need is build/run/test the app.
 So just do it:

+    $ nut --init # create nut.yml file (equivalent of package.json for npm)
     $ nut build
     $ nut run
     $ nut test